gabrielcantarin/CANTARIN-POSITIONS/README.md

 # Cantarin Tech Jobs Positions

- I will announce positions here from companies I know and trust, and sometimes even from my own ventures.
-If you want to stay informed, please start and watch this repository.
+Welcome to Cantarin Tech Jobs Positions!
+Here, I'll be announcing job openings from companies I trust, and occasionally from my own ventures.
+If you want to stay informed about exciting opportunities, please start and watch this repository.

 ### 🔍 Position: Laravel Senior Developer (+5 years experience)